MicrosoftDocs/power-automate-docs/articles/organization-q-and-a.md

 Bulk removal of licenses is also possible through PowerShell.
 To learn more, go to [Remove licenses from user accounts with Office 365 PowerShell](/microsoft-365/enterprise/remove-licenses-from-user-accounts-with-microsoft-365-powershell) and [Disable access to services with Office 365 PowerShell](/microsoft-365/enterprise/disable-access-to-services-with-microsoft-365-powershell).

->[!NOTE]
+> [!NOTE]
->This action removes the Power Automate tile by default.
-A user may still choose to use Power Automate as an individual.
+> This action removes the Power Automate tile by default.
+A user might still choose to use Power Automate as an individual.

 ### Why did 10,000 licenses for Power Automate show up in my Office 365 tenant?